 Interstate Highways: No one may legally travel on foot within the right-of-way or cross-boundary fences along interstate highways.
 Rest areas and pullouts are NOT access areas for hunting, fishing, or entering on adjacent lands unless posted as such.

-Private Roads and Lands: Law prohibits obstructing private driveways, barways, or gateways with motor vehicles.
+Private Roads and Lands: Vermont law prohibits obstructing private driveways, barways, or gateways with motor vehicles.
 People shall not drive over private lands or enter these lands for the purpose of camping without the permission of the landowner.

 Season Dates: All season dates in this book are inclusive.

 Violators: A person who drives, transports, scouts, counsels, or otherwise aids another person in a violation, or who knowingly possesses, consumes, or otherwise shares in the proceeds of such a violation by receiving or possessing fish or wild animals, or any parts thereof, shall be punished as a principal.